-WJEC

-AS & A2 QUALIFICATION

 Computer Science will give you a good grounding in computing, including an understanding of computer systems, the principles of programming and the solving of problems.
 If you are good at Maths; think logically and enjoy understanding how technology works, creating solutions to problems with computer programming and practical course work then you will enjoy this course.
 You will learn about the hardware of a computer system, common types of software and simple logic and you will acquire the skills to analyse, design and create computer software.
 ENTRY REQUIREMENT

-GCSE Mathematics A - B HEAD OF SUBJECT

-Ms M Sime You will look at the development of computer technology and the effects it has had on the society we all live in.
+GCSE Mathematics A - B You will look at the development of computer technology and the effects it has had on the society we all live in.
 The course includes external examinations including written exams on Fundamentals of Computer Programming and System Development and Computer Architecture, Communications and Applications and a practical examination using programming to solve problems, as well as final project creating a programmed solution to a problem.
-The course includes external examinations including written exams on Fundamentals of Computer Science, Programming and System Development and Computer Architecture, Data, Communications and Applications and a practical examination using programming to solve problems, as well as a final project creating a programmed solution to a problem.
-EXAM BOARD

-The Welsh Second Language A level includes practical and academic elements and is assessed through written and oral examinations as well as coursework.
+This course is excellent preparation if you are intending to pursue Computer Science at degree level, or are considering any kind of career in computing as the content is designed to include more technical content than traditional ICT.
+710 0 712 0 0 71 The Welsh Second Language A level includes practical and academic elements and is assessed through written and oral examinations as well as coursework.
 You will acquire the language skills needed to appreciate Welsh literature and media, focusing on modern themes and advanced literary techniques.
 The course also enables you to develop your grammatical skills to a very high standard.
 The coursework component in year 12 allows you to choose a topic of personal interest which relates to Wales or Welsh issues.
 It provides you with an insight into the history of the Welsh language and ENTRY REQUIREMENT

 GCSE Welsh A- B [Higher Tier] it's status in today's society.
-The Welsh faculty will also provide you with opportunities to use your Welsh outside the classroom - from Eisteddfodau to working with younger students as mentors in Welsh lessons.
-You will have the opportunity to attend a 3 day residential course at Glan-llyn where workshops and lectures are led by authors, poets and other course specialists.
+The Welsh faculty will also provide you with opportunities to use your Welsh outside the classroom - from Eisteddfodau to working with younger students as mentors in Clwb yr Urdd.
+You will have the opportunity to attend a 3 day residential course at Clan-llyn where workshops and lectures are led by authors, poets and other course specialists.
 By the end of the course you will be able to communicate in Welsh with confidence and fluency, orally and in writing.
 The ability to speak Welsh is essential for many jobs in the public sector in Wales and is increasingly required in the private sector in jobs which involve working with people.
 If you wish to specialise in Welsh at university, career opportunities include the Welsh media, translating, nursing and policing in Wales as well as teaching at both primary and secondary level.
 HEAD OF SUBJECT